 Agents Network Distribution – Golden Key for Mobile Money

-Example a mobile money user go and cash in to Agent ABC in area XYZ which is close to his/her home/office and 2 days later the same person now needs cash so go backs to same agent in same area and meet the same individual in shop and ask for funds and gets surprised of his/her life when Agent says sorry I don’t have money please find at some other agent.
+Mobile money needs to find the correct home, right environment and deep understanding of the correct skillset.
+Some questions should be asked from real users to see their response for betterment.
+Example a mobile money user go and cash into Agent ABC in area XYZ which is close to his/her home/office and 2 days later the same person now needs cash so go backs to the same agent in the same area and meet the same individual in-shop and ask for funds and gets surprised of his/her life when Agent says sorry I don’t have money please find at some other agent.

 In this case subscriber with no knowledge on how this thing works; will start building incorrect perceptions and feel unsecured about money and in some cases might cry his/her heart out and only ask one question, “where is my money etc”.
 If this case is not handled well then the game is over.